 We all love dinosaurs.
-When we were kids, we loved these humongous reptiles – even the fiercest and dangerous carnivores like the T-Rex to the 30 feet tall herbivore, the Brachiosaurus.
+When we were kids, we loved these humongous reptiles – even the fiercest and most dangerous carnivores like the T-Rex to the 30 feet tall herbivore, the Brachiosaurus.
 Who doesn’t love dinosaurs?
 Jurassic Park brought fantasy to life.

 The beauty of these extinct animals was resurrected in Steven Spielberg’s movie, Jurassic Park, the film adaptation of Michael Crichton’s book.
 It was phenomenal.
 If film creators can do it, why not video-game developers?

-In just a few more months, Frontier Development’s dino-themed park sequel inspired from the hit box-office Jurassic World, Jurassic World Evolution 2, will launch.
+In just a few more months, Frontier Development’s dino-themed park sequel inspired by the hit box-office Jurassic World, Jurassic World Evolution 2, will launch.
 It holds similarities to Blue Tongue’s Jurassic Park: Operation Genesis’ gameplay mechanics.
 Its stunning visuals are its biggest feat, and surely fans will love Jurassic World: Evolution.
 And for those JPOG fans planning to pick the game up next week, it’s going to feel just right at home.

 Just before dino-based games like ARK: Survival Evolved and Turok became popular, fans of Jurassic Park are dying to get their hands on video game adaptations of the successful film.